-1.9 REMOTE CRIMINAL PROCEEDINGS
+1.9 REMOTE CRIMINAL AND TRAFFIC PROCEEDINGS

-If a remote appearance is authorized by law, the person intending to appear remotely must obtain prior express authorization from the court.
+If a remote appearance for a criminal or traffic proceeding is authorized by law, the person intending to appear remotely must obtain prior express authorization from the court no less than two (2) court days prior to the proceeding.
 If authorization is not obtained, the appearance must be in person.